indmdev/Telegram-shop/README.md

 # Telegram-shop
-This Open Source Telegram bot is a free template for a shop in Telegram, for either digital delivery or physical inventory.
+A production-ready, open-source Telegram shop bot template for managing a complete inventory store in Telegram.
+This Telegram Store Bot is for either digital delivery or physical inventory.

 > Message me at [@InDMDev](https://t.me/InDMDev) for your advanced bot customizations.
 > For more Bots like this, and to be the first to know when I publish free bots, join my channel: [@InDMDevBots](https://t.me/InDMDevBots)